About the School

 Programs

-- Clinicals and externships in Civil Rights, Immigration Law, Prison Law, Administration of Criminal Justice, Employment Relations, Environmental Law, Family Protection, Federal Taxation, Judicial Internships, Legislative Process, Public Interest
+• Clinicals and externships in Civil Rights, Immigration Law, Administration of Criminal Justice, Employment Relations, Environmental Law, Family Protection, Federal and State Taxation, Judicial Internships, Legislative Process, and Public Interest Law

 Alumni

-- Davis Alumni are located throughout the United States and in several foreign countries with the majority located in the California Bay Area, Los Angeles, San Diego, Oregon and Washington.
+• UC Davis alumni are located throughout the United States and across the world.
+The majority are located in the San Francisco Bay Area, Los Angeles, San Diego, Sacramento, Oregon and Washington.

-- For more information about our Alumni, please visit the Alumni area on this web site.
+• For more information about our Alumni, please visit the Alumni section of this web site.

 Accreditation